Caption: Socially distanced praise and worship team in Thika Cathedral

-Having friends who share the same vision and face similar challenges but are working them out in different places can be an enriching experience.
+Having friends abroad who share the same vision and face similar challenges to us but are working them out in different places can be an enriching experience.

-Hearing news of one another’s highs and lows and journeying together in mutual prayer and encouragement is what lies at the heart of our Diocesan Companion Links.
+Hearing news of one another’s highs and lows and journeying together in mutual prayer and encouragement is what lies at the heart of our official links with dioceses abroad.

-The tripartite link between Exeter Diocese, Thika Diocese and Cyprus and the Gulf Dioceses was reaffirmed during Bishop Robert’s recent visit to Thika.
-The reaffirmation of the covenant was signed by Bishop Robert, Bishop Julius of Thika and Bishop Michael Cyprus of and the Gulf in October 2016.
+The three-way link between Exeter Diocese, Thika Diocese in Kenya and the Cyprus and the Gulf Diocese was reaffirmed during Bishop Robert’s visit to Thika in 2016.
+The reaffirmation of the covenant was signed by Bishop Robert, Bishop Julius of Thika and Bishop Michael Cyprus of and the Gulf.
 The vision for this link between the three dioceses is one of enlivening and enriching our mutual experience of faith.

 Diocese of Cyprus and the Gulf

-The Diocese of Cyprus and the Gulf embraces Cyprus, Iraq, Yemen and the Gulf States including Kuwait, Bahrain, Qatar, Dubai, Sharjah, Abu Dabi and Oman.
+The Diocese of Cyprus and the Gulf includes Cyprus, Iraq, Yemen and the Gulf States including Kuwait, Bahrain, Qatar, Dubai, Sharjah, Abu Dabi and Oman.

 It is an enormous Diocese which spans approximately 2,000 miles.
 In Cyprus there are several Chaplaincies which serve congregations of expatriate and many international Christians.
 Chaplaincies also provide a Mission to seafarers while Military Chaplains minister to service and UN personnel.